Morning, Tuesday, 30th April 2019

 Discussion will focus on the framework for future public funding allocations, as well as opportunities for attracting greater private investment and diversifying revenue streams, utilising assets, and tapping into opportunities around rights, broadcasting and sponsorship.

 Further sessions will examine the impact of a multi-sectoral, ‘whole-systems’ approach to addressing inactivity and delivering wider social and public health outcomes from investment in grassroots sport, following the publication of the Civil Society Strategy, as well as Sport England’s recent announcement of a further £16m in funding across a number of governing bodies.

 Attendees will consider further issues around maximising the social impact of funding - including measuring returns, community engagement and challenges around cross-departmental working.

-We also expect discussion on priorities for developing closer links between elite and grassroots sport, including the talent pipeline and issues around transitioning from a grassroots setting to elite programmes, as well as considering the extent to which governing bodies should be supporting and funding sport at the grassroots level.
+We also expect discussion on priorities for developing closer links between elite and grassroots sport, including the talent pipeline and issues around transitioning from a grassroots setting to elite programmes.
+Delegates will also consider the extent to which governing bodies should be supporting and funding sport at the grassroots level.